College Basketball Preseason Top 25

 - Projected starting lineup: Collin Gillispie, Phil Booth, Donte DiVincenzo*, Eric Paschall*, Omari Spellman*

-This ranking really does depend on what happens with Brunson and Spellman.
-Brunson is the National Player of the Year.
+This ranking really does depend on what happens with DiVincenzo and Spellman.
+DiVincenzo was the MOP of the Final Four.
 Spellman, as we noted here, is the piece that brings it all together for the Wildcats.
 Both would be borderline first round picks at best if they declare for the draft.
-At this point, I think it’s 50-50 whether they stay or go.
+At this point, Spellman is probably 50-50 over whether he stays in the draft.
+I think DiVincenzo probably returns.

 3. KENTUCKY WILDCATS